arcticoder/casimir-anti-stiction-metasurface-coatings/README.md

 ## 📄 License

+This project is released under the [Unlicense](LICENSE) - public domain software.
 This project is part of the arcticoder energy research framework.

 ---